MOT-Multi-Functional-Bot/MOT-Multi-Functional-Bot/games/README.md

 pip install -i https://test.pypi.org/simple/ MOT-Bot-Games
 ```

-- With the package installd and the telegram extension imported, use the following commands to get started with the individual games:
+- With the package installed and the telegram library imported, use the following commands to get started with the individual games:

 Here is an example for Numbergame: